oculometric/CGDaP/Computational Methods/Computational Methods Assignment.md

 		}

-		// queue up the best routes from the last block for the next one for (pair<string, cost_tree_node*> pr : next_block_routes)
+		// queue up the best routes (table cells) from the last block for evaluation in the next one
+		// where they now become the table rows for (pair<string, cost_tree_node*> pr : next_block_routes)
 		{
 			this_block_nodes.push(pr.second);
 		}

+		// clear and start again
 		next_block_routes.clear();
 	}

-	write_out_table(root, total_nodes);

-	cost_tree_node* best_route_through_table = this_block_nodes.front();
+	// write the node tree out as a table to a file write_out_table(root);

+	// finally iterate over the list of best routes (table cells) in the last block and find the cheapest one cost_tree_node* best_route_through_table = this_block_nodes.front();
 	while (!this_block_nodes.empty())
 	{